rotkiW285/restore-eduskracacz/README.md

 # Restore EduSkracacz
-Allows you to use the EDUVulcan site again as a link "shortener"
+Allows you to use the EDUVulcan site again as a link "shortener" by base32 redirect from eduvulcan.pl/dziennik